 The Must Have Camping Gear of Experienced Locals

-Camping season is also learning season.
-Roughing it without much more than the essentials teaches us what we really need and helps us refine our packing process.
-With so many luxury camping items these days it’s easy to get caught up on the gadgets, the gizmos and the I’ll-never-use-that-but-it-looks-cool items.
-The best way not to get overwhelmed when selecting only the must have camping gear to purchase or pack?
+Camping season is here!
+Aside from the essentials and a 6 pack of Apres Lager, we’ve rounded up Whistler locals must have camping gear of the 2018 season.
+There are so many “extras” when it comes to camping gear that it gets pretty tricky to know what’s worth bringing and when.
+The best way not to get overwhelmed when selecting only the must-have camping gear to purchase or pack?
 Ask the pros.
-In our neck of the woods, the pros are the avid local campers, some of who disappear into the woods for weeks at a time and really understand the value of light gear that is tough as nails, while others prefer drive to campsites and know a thing or two about playing Tetris when it comes packing your truck.
-Over the course of the summer and fall, we checked in with experienced Whistler campers to see what must have camping gear they were currently loving the most.
+In our neck of the woods, the pros are the avid local campers, some of who disappear into the woods for weeks at a time and really understand the value of light gear that is tough as nails, while others prefer to drive to campsites and know a thing or two about playing Tetris when it comes packing your truck.
+We spent some time checking in with experienced Whistler campers to see what must have camping gear they were currently loving the most.

 Cook: MSR PocketRocket